-Denisha Maddie: Black Teacher’s Assistant Brags About Grading White Students In Chicago Based On Race
+Denisha Maddie: Black Teaching Assistant Brags About Grading White Students In Chicago Based On Race

 Denisha Maddie is a graduate teaching assistant at the Chicago School of Professional Psychology who seemingly bragged on Twitter about grading papers based on students’ race.
-In response, the school is investigating the situation and have taken action.
+In response, the school is investigating the situation and has taken action.

 The situation started earlier in April when Maddie tweeted out the controversial statement from a personal account.